jorgeso/biof509-final-project/README.md

 This model can serve as an initial check for more complex services/algorigthms that convert images of chemical structures into [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)'s and/or [Molfiles](https://en.wikipedia.org/wiki/Chemical_table_file#Molfile).
 Two examples are [OSRA](https://cactus.nci.nih.gov/cgi-bin/osra/index.cgi), and Molvec (which can be seen in action when you copy-and-paste, or drag an image of a chemical structure into this editor https://ginas.ncats.nih.gov/ginas/app/structure).
 These services assume the image being passed is that of a chemical structure and perform really well when it is.
 But they don't perform well when they receive an image that's similar to a structure.

-Another use case is the extraction of chemical structures from publications.
-This model can be used along with OpenCV to process PDFs as images and identify the parts of it that are images of chemical structures.
-This way, extracted images can be passed to OSRA or Molvec in order to get their alternative formats.

 [Click here for steps to train your own model](train-steps.md)

 [Click here for steps to make predictions](predict-steps.md)